ucsb-cs-transfer-resources/ucsb-cs-transfer-resources.github.io/_topics/command_line.md

 Thankfully, there are a TON of different options for how you can go about this:

-..*MobaXTerm
-..*Putty with XMing
+*[MobaXTerm](https://mobaxterm.mobatek.net/) is a software that combines both ssh and X11.
+See below for tutorial to set it up
+*Putty with XMing is also software you can download.
+See [link](https://foo.cs.ucsb.edu/56wiki/index.php/CSIL_Access:Windows) for tutorial
-..*"Git for Windows" gives you a bash shell with a bunch of the normal Unix commands ..*Ubuntu Windows Subsystem may be a thing on your system ..*Cygwin is an option
+*[Git for Windows](https://git-scm.com/) gives you a bash shell with a bunch of the normal Unix commands *Ubuntu Windows Subsystem may be a thing on your system *Cygwin is an option
-..*You could run Linux in a virtual machine
+*You could run Linux in a virtual machine on your computer

+# How to download and set up MobaXTerm with CSIL

+Click this [link](https://mobaxterm.mobatek.net/download-home-edition.html) and download MobaXTerm on your computer.
+Once downloaded and installed, open up the software.

+To start using CSIL, you must ssh into your account.
+There are two ways to do this with Mobax

+1. Click on "Session" on the top lefthand corner, then "SSh" in the top left-hand corner of the window that pops up.